xebia-functional/fetch/docs/src/main/tut/docs.md

 ## Fetch execution

-We are going to create an interesting fetch that applies all the optimizations available (caching, batching and concurrent request) for ilustrating how we can visualize fetch executions using the environment.
+We are going to create an interesting fetch that applies all the optimizations available (caching, batching and concurrent request) for ilustrating how we can visualize fetch executions using the execution log.

 ```tut:silent
 def batched[F[_] : ConcurrentEffect]: Fetch[F, List[User]] =